ashleywicks/comp20-awicks/captainslog/README.txt

 I did not collaborate or discuss this assignment with anyone.

 TIME SPENT
-I spent approximately one hour completing this assignment.
+I spent approximately two hours completing this assignment.